openzipkin/openzipkin.github.io/pages/instrumenting.md

 **BinaryAnnotation**

 Binary annotations do not have a time component.
 They are meant to provide extra information about the RPC.
-For instance, when calling an HTTP service providing the URI of the call will help with later analysis of requests coming into the service.
+For instance when calling an HTTP service, providing the URI of the call will help with later analysis of requests coming into the service.